Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Does anyone have suggestions for where to find scraps of aluminum sheets or pieces?
 Not Coke cans.

 carolb4 from Fairview, TN

 Start with someone in the HVAC line of work.
 The metal they use to make duct work isn't aluminum, but they often have access to all kinds of sheet metal from their suppliers.
-You may find someone with aluminum scraps.

 I am not sure if in this age of digital type setting if this is still the way that newspapers print, but when I was a child the local newspaper used to use metal sheets in the printing process and would sell the used ones VERY cheaply.
 Check with your local newspaper.